billchaison/Katapult/README.md

 # Katapult

 Example of exploiting the Chilkat .NET assembly for Red Team exercises using Powershell.
-This assembly is loaded with functionality and is bundled in with many commercial software products.
+This assembly is loaded with functionality and is bundled with many commercial software products.

 This example searches the user's MyDocuments folder and uploads file names matching *password* to an external web server.